-Do I Want to Be a Brain Surgeon?
+Should I Become a Brain Surgeon?

 Brain surgeons operate on the brain to treat problems such as bleeding and hemorrhaging, tumors, infections, or tissue and nerve damage.
 They also treat symptoms of brain diseases.
 Brain surgeons are trained in neurosurgery and likely will have the necessary training to operate on the spinal column, as well.
 The U.S. Bureau of Labor Statistics reports that surgeons earn some of the highest wages of all occupations, with earnings being equal to or greater than $187,200 a year.

 |Degree Field||Any undergraduate degree; medical degree required|